 9.1 PACKETFABRIC MAKES NO EXPRESS OR IMPLIED WARRANTIES AS TO ANY SERVICE PROVISIONED OR PRODUCT DELIVERED HEREUNDER.
-PACKETFABRIC SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES, INCLUDING WITHOUT LIMITATION, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT OF THIRD-PARTY RIGHTS, PERFORMANCE OR INTEROPERABILITY OF THE SERVICE WITH ANY CUSTOMER-PROVIDED EQUIPMENT, AND ANY WARRANTIES ARISING OUT OF ANY COURSE OF DEALING OR USAGE OF TRADE.
+PACKETFABRIC SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES, INCLUDING WITHOUT LIMITATION, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT OF THIRD-PARTY RIGHTS, PERFORMANCE, OR INTEROPERABILITY OF THE SERVICE WITH ANY CUSTOMER-PROVIDED EQUIPMENT, AND ANY WARRANTIES ARISING OUT OF ANY COURSE OF DEALING OR USAGE OF TRADE.

 10.11 Import and Export Restrictions.
-The Parties acknowledge that the Products and Services may be subject to import, export and re-export controls under the U.S. Export Administration Regulations and certain regulations under the Office of Foreign Assets Control of the U.S. Department of Commerce and regulations of other countries or governments.
+The Parties acknowledge that the Services may be subject to import, export and re-export controls under the U.S. Export Administration Regulations and certain regulations under the Office of Foreign Assets Control of the U.S. Department of Commerce and regulations of other countries or governments.
 Neither Party shall export or re-export any Services, software, technical data or intellectual property, or undertake any transaction in violation of any such export and import laws, and each Party shall be responsible for its compliance with all such laws.

 10.12 Publicity; Use of Name and Marks.
-Neither Party will issue any press releases or announcements, or any marketing, advertising, or other promotional materials, related to these Terms and Conditions without the prior written approval of the other Party.
+Neither Party will issue any press releases or announcements, or any marketing, advertising, or other promotional materials, related to the Agreement without the prior written approval of the other Party.
 Neither Party will use the name or marks of the other Party or any of its Affiliates for any purpose without the other Party’s prior written consent.
 Notwithstanding this Section, either Party may use the other Party’s name and logo to list the other Party as a vendor or customer, as the case may be, on a Party’s websites or other marketing collateral listing other customers or vendors, as the case may be.
-Any such permitted use shall comply with any applicable usage guidelines that are published or made available by the other Party upon request, and shall not be considered an endorsement.
+Any such permitted use shall comply with any applicable usage guidelines that are published or made available by the other Party upon request and shall not be considered an endorsement.

 10.15 Force Majeure.
 Neither Party will be liable for any failure in performance due to causes beyond its reasonable control (such as fire, explosion, power blackout, earthquake, flood, severe storms, strike, embargo, labor disputes, acts of civil or military authority, war, terrorism (including cyber terrorism), acts of God, acts or omissions of Internet traffic carriers, actions or omissions of regulatory or governmental bodies (including the passage of laws or regulations or other acts of government that impact the delivery of Services).